 Accessibility: Dandenong Market is accessibility-friendly with ramps to the underground car park, as well as a lift.
 Accessible toilets are also available for visitors.

-Booking: Booking is essential if tour or bus groups would like pre-arranged market bags packed with market vouchers, market directory, self-guided tour and recipes.
+Booking: Booking is essential if tour or bus groups would like pre-arranged market bags and $5 market voucher.

 The Market is the ideal destination for kids of all ages to learn about fresh food, produce and the opportunity to experience the different cultures of the people and foods that make up the Market.
 Rich in history with strong cultural links, students can discover the role the Market has played in the history of Dandenong, as well as understand firsthand about making healthy food and lifestyle choices.

-All students visiting Dandenong Market as part of a school group will receive an activity pack, including:
+All students visiting Dandenong Market as part of a school group will receive:

 To arrange a school visit: